-Digital Photography: Use Nikon DSLR camera, lenses and external flash to produce photos for stories.
+• Digital Photography: Use Nikon DSLR camera, lenses and external flash to produce photos for stories.
 Edit photos with Adobe Photoshop Elements.

-• Featured on other local and national news outlets to discuss news stories, including on WYPR, WBAL and WEAA radio stations in Baltimore, WAMU and WMAL radio stations in Washington, Maryland Public Television, Fox News, MSNBC, C-SPAN television and C-SPAN radio.
+• Featured on local and national news outlets to discuss news stories, including WYPR, WBAL and WEAA radio stations in Baltimore; WAMU and WMAL radio stations in Washington; Maryland Public Television, Fox News, MSNBC, C-SPAN television and C-SPAN radio; and various podcasts.

 • Appeared as a guest speaker for the Maryland-Delaware-D.C.
 Press Association, World Trade Center Institute, the German Marshall Fund, the U.S. Army Corps of Engineers, the EPA Chesapeake Bay Program, the Chesapeake Research Consortium, Leadership Anne Arundel, the American Psychological Association, the Wendi Winters PR Bazaar and local political clubs.

-• Delivered guest lectures for journalism, political science and law classes at Towson University, Goucher College, the University of Maryland Baltimore County, St. Mary’s College of Maryland, the University of Maryland Francis King Carey School of Law, the University of Baltimore School of Law and Anne Arundel Community College.
+• Delivered guest lectures for journalism, political science and law classes at Towson University, Goucher College, the University of Maryland Baltimore County, St. Mary’s College of Maryland, the University of Maryland Carey School of Law, the University of Baltimore School of Law and Anne Arundel Community College.

 Maryland-Delaware-D.C.
 Press Association